 This writing aims to clarify what the law actually says on the matter as it has been misinterpreted by the public.
-The law governing this area is the Ehtram-e-Ramzan Ordinance 1981, the purpose of which is to provide measures to observe the sanctity of the month of Ramzan.
+The law governing this area is the Ehtram-e-Ramzan Ordinance 1981, the purpose of which is to provide measures to respect the sanctity of the month of Ramzan.
 The relevant section dealing with eating or drinking in public places is Section 3, which is reproduced below:

 Section 3: Prohibition of eating, etc, in public places –

 (1) No person who, according to the tenets of Islam, is under an obligation to fast shall eat, drink or smoke in a public place during fasting hours in the month of Ramazan.

 (2) Whoever contravenes the provisions of sub-section (1) shall be punishable with simple imprisonment for a term which may extend to three months, or with fine which may extend to five thousand rupees, or with both.